 Meeting attendees at an innovation meeting

-Idea generating and innovation meetings demand a variety of different attendees.
+Idea generating and innovation meetings demand a variety of different attendees and personality types.
 This could be employees from different departments, managers, customers, end-users or something completely different.

 Really, it’s just about the attendees being creative thinkers with innovative mind-sets.
 By including resourceful people you ensure progress and minimize stagnation.